April 29, 2019

 Paola Antonelli’s Milan Triennale Seeks to Restore Humanity’s Fractured Links with Nature

-Surveying over 120 design, architecture, and infrastructure projects from the past 30 years, the Broken Nature Triennale exhibition explores humankind’s troubled relationship with the environment and suggests how we might do better.
+Surveying over 120 design, architecture, and infrastructure projects from the past 30 years, the Broken Nature Triennale exhibition explores mankind’s troubled relationship with the environment and suggests how we might do better.

 Paola Antonelli believes in the inevitability of human extinction due to Earth’s imminent environmental collapse, as she revealed during a symposium held in January.
 But she also believes that the ever-expanding field of design, responsible in part for this disaster, has the power to soften the blow and facilitate a more harmonious end.
 This idea has shaped Antonelli’s curation of the 2019 Triennale di Milano, dubbed Broken Nature: Design Takes on Human Survival and open through August 31.